jump-dev/Convex.jl/docs/src/advanced.md

 ------------

-When an expression is created which is not of [DCP form](https://dcp.stanford.edu/), a warning is emitted.
+When an expression is created which is not of [DCP form](https://dcp.stanford.edu/), an error is emitted.
 For example,

 ```repl
 x = Variable()